alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 ## Optimization #2: Increase Batch Size
-The previous optimization (Automatic mixed precision) has not reduced step time significantly.
-This technique has not only made GPU memory half but also reduced the GPU busy time from 73.28% to 64.6%.
-This GPU under-utilization situation allows us to increase the batch size.
+The previous optimization (Automatic mixed precision) has reduced step time significantly from 117 msec to 81 msec.
+This technique has not only made GPU memory almost half but also reduced the GPU busy time from 73.28% to 64.6%.
+It makes GPU under-utilized and allows us to increase the batch size.
 In the image below we display the performance results when we increase the batch size to 128.
 ```python
 train_loader = torch.utils.data.DataLoader(train_set, batch_size=128, shuffle=True)
 ```